Skip to main content

 Update an extension

-To upgrade an already-installed extension to the latest version available, run as the avnadmin user:
+To upgrade an already-installed extension to the latest version, run:

 ALTER EXTENSION EXTENSION_NAME UPDATE;